-Another delay expected in Harvey Weinstein extradition
+Another delay granted for Harvey Weinstein extradition

 Because Weinstein is imprisoned in New York, a judge must sign off on transferring him to the custody of Los Angeles authorities to be tried there.

-The Los Angeles County District Attorney’s Office agreed to the first delay because of the pandemic, a spokesman said.
+Effman cited Weinstein’s health in supporting the continued delay of the extradition proceedings originally scheduled for August.

-Weinstein survived a bout with the coronavirus in March at the maximum-security Wende Correctional Facility east of Buffalo, where he is incarcerated.
+Weinstein survived a bout with the coronavirus in March at the prison.
 His lawyers said he experienced symptoms of COVID-19 again in mid-November but did not test positive for the disease at that time.

+“Obviously, the pandemic has become worse rather than better,” Effman said.
+“The issues pertaining to transportation of someone from New York to California, and specifically with respect to Mr. Weinstein’s own very serious health conditions, remains the same.”

+The Los Angeles County District Attorney’s Office agreed to the first delay because of the pandemic as well.